Lattice vibrations in the harmonic approximation: Abstract

 \section{Abstract}

 We present some theoretical results on the lattice vibrations that are necessary for a concise derivation of the Debye-Waller factor in the \emph{harmonic approximation}.
 First we obtain an expression for displacement of an atom in a crystal lattice from its equilibrium position.
-Then we show that an atomic displacement has the Gaussian distribution.
+Then we show that the quantum canonical average of the squared atomic displacement can be calculated as an average with the Gaussian probability density.
 Finally, we obtain the computational formula for the Debye-Waller factor in the Debye model.

 \keywords{Debye-Waller factor \and Normal modes \and Gaussian distribution \and Debye model \and Ferromagnetic metals} \PACS{ 61.05.-a \and 61.05.F- \and 63.20.-e \and 63.20.dk \and 75.10.Lp \and 75.50.Bb \and 75.50.Cc } \subclass{ 60E10 \and 81S05 \and 82B21 \and 82D35 }